 - Day 1: The Beginning of Life-As we explore the Genesis account that describes the creation of man and woman, we will find that people didn't evolve from ape-men.
 Instead, we'll discover that Jesus is the author of life. - Day 2: The Wonder of Life-We'll check out the words of King David, who expressed the wonder of being formed by God even before he was born.
 As we look at the special design features of our bodies, we'll learn that we're fearfully and wonderfully made in God's image. - Day 3: The Value of Life-The book of Matthew tells the account of Jesus' birth and the subsequent killing of Bethlehem's baby boys.
 As we look at this passage, we'll discover that God wants us to protect and respect all life-no matter how old, young, smart, or physically fit someone is.
-Every life is precious to God! - Day 4: Eternal Life-As we explore the life, death, and resurrection of Jesus, we will see there is only one way to have eternal life with God-through repenting of sin and believing in his Son. - Day 5: Using Your Life-When Jesus ascended into heaven, he left his followers with an important mission.
+Every life is precious to God! - Day 4: Eternal Life-As we explore the life, death, and resurrection of Jesus, we will see there is only one way to have eternal life with God-through believing in his Son. - Day 5: Using Your Life-When Jesus ascended into heaven, he left his followers with an important mission.
 We will take a closer look at the truth that we are created for a reason-to glorify God through the good works he has prepared for us to do.
-Our main mission is to tell others about our Creator and Savior, Jesus Christ!

 From the minute our mates step off the plane onto Australian soil, they will find themselves on a trip they'll never forget!
-The day begins at the Aussie Assembly, the thrilling opening complete with entertaining welcomes, "aus-some" songs, a mission moment, and prayer.
-Then we're off to four fun rotation sites:
+The day begins at the Aussie Assembly, the thrilling opening complete with entertaining welcomes, "aussome" songs, a mission moment, and prayer.
+Then they head back to their classroom and follow a special toddler schedule, including Lesson Time, Song Time, Memory Verse and Review Time, crafts, snacks, and games.